-Professor Mark Howden is the Director of the Climate Change Institute at the Australian National University.
-He is also an Honorary Professor at Melbourne University, School of Land and Food.
+Professor Mark Howden is the Director of the Institute for Climate, Energy and Disaster Solutions, Australian National University.
+He is also an Honorary Professor at Melbourne University, School of Land and Food and Chair of the ACT Climate Change Council.
 Mark’s work has focussed on how climate impacts on, and innovative adaptation options for, systems we value: agriculture and food security, the natural resource base, ecosystems and biodiversity, energy, water and urban systems.
 He has also developed the national (NGGI) and international (IPCC/OECD) greenhouse gas inventories for the agricultural sector and assessed sustainable methods of reducing net greenhouse gas emissions from agriculture.

 Mark has worked on climate variability, climate change, innovation and adoption issues for over 27 years in partnership with farmers, farmer groups, catchment groups, industry bodies, agribusiness, urban utilities and various policy agencies via both research and science-policy roles.
 Mark has over 390 publications of different types.
 He has been a major contributor to the Intergovernmental Panel on Climate Change (IPCC) Second, Third, Fourth, Fifth and now Sixth Assessment reports and various IPCC Special Reports, sharing the 2007 Nobel Peace Prize with other IPCC participants and Al Gore.
 Recently Mark sat on the US Federal Advisory Committee for the 3rd National Climate Assessment and he participates in several other international science and policy advisory bodies.